 Students participating in a global preceptorship will be required to abide by the laws governing the delivery of medical services in the relevant jurisdiction.
-Students are also required to not engage in any medical services for which they have not been trained.
+Students are also prohibited from engaging in any medical services for which they have not been trained.